gornskew/lisply-mcp/README.md

 #### Ping Tool (`ping_lisp`)

-The `ping_lisp` tool lets Claude check if the Lisply server is live:
+The `ping_lisp` tool lets Claude check if the Lisply server is running:

 ```
 ping_lisp()